alexfernandez/alexfernandez.github.io/2025/three-laws-humanics.md

 About the second rule, caring more for closer people: it can be quite useful when living in society, where many worthy causes fight for our attention.
-It does not mean that you don't care about the rest;
+It does not mean that you don't care about those that are not as close;
 if your close people are well enough then it's probably time to help more distant friends and relatives.
 There is a lot of leeway here that has to be solved case by case.